This is the place: has up-and-coming Prestwich finally arrived?

-Prestwich is buzzing with brave new cafe bars and restaurants - is this suburban Manchester town still just up-and-coming or has it finally arrived?
+As well as the greatest green space in the city region, Prestwich is buzzing with brave new cafe bars - but is it still just up-and-coming or has it finally arrived?

-Prestwich is one of those places forever described as ‘up-and-coming’ or a place ‘on the up and up’.
-It’s also been compared to Didsbury before now.
+Prestwich is one of those places forever described as ‘up-and-coming’.

-But since its high street received a £2million makeover in 2018, most proud locals will tell you that Prestwich has a lot to offer and has established itself as one of the best places to live in Greater Manchester, if not the world.
+But since its high street received a £2million makeover in 2018, most proud locals will tell you that Prestwich has a lot to offer and has established itself as one of the best places to live in Greater Manchester.

 Taking its name from the Old English for a “priest’s retreat”, Prestwich was mostly rural and sparsely populated before it became a centre for silk weaving.
 According to Prestwich & Whitefield Heritage Society, transport links were poor, and narrow lanes and farm tracks surrounded the area.
 It wasn’t until the turnpike road from Manchester to Bury, which cuts through the middle of Prestwich, opened that it transformed from a quiet rural village into a busy town.

-Prestwich was now on the map – it became a halfway enclave between Manchester and Bury – whereas before, it wasn’t halfway between anywhere and anywhere else.
-It was just in the middle of nowhere.
+Prestwich was now on the map – it became a halfway enclave between Manchester and Bury – whereas before, it was just in the middle of nowhere.
 Wealthy people from Manchester and Salford bought land and built large Victorian villas on or near the new road.

 Prestwich became an integral part of the Greater Manchester conurbation.